UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 ## jsPsych
 - jspsych _uses_ Javascript code for a specific experimental purpose and the functions from this library need to be imported in the top op your html file before you can use them.
-- You *could* run an experiment in your browser while being offline, if you only refer to local sources that are imported in the relative path (todo)
+- You _could_ run an experiment in your browser while being offline, if you only refer to local sources that are imported in the relative path.
-- If you would need or want to load scripts from an online location (```<script>https://some.cooljavacript.js</script>```) in your experiment, you _could_.
+- If you would need or want to load scripts from an online location in your experiment, you _could_.
   - But then, do make sure that the locally run code *does* have a working internet connection!

 # You need a plain text editor